michaelgambold/pi-garage/app/README.md

 - iPad 12.9 inch 2nd Gen
 - iPad 12.9 inch 6th Gen (3rd gen screenshot)

-For android the images need to be 16:9 resolution according to the docs so no pixel emulator works.
+For android the following devices can be used for correct resolution images

+- "Phone Screenshots", Pixel 3a

 ## Developer Notes